 Elephants have also been put to work for generations, used in lieu of machinery, including hauling teak wood and logging the dense northern jungles.
 Elephants were trained until around 10 years old before working, and did not retire until they reached about 60.

-Sadly, the number of elephants in Thailand has declined from about 100,000 to less than 5,000 since the early 20th century.
-Since elephants could no longer be used for logging (which was banned in 1989), they were thrust into the tourism world and forced to take tourists trekking through the jungle or perform in front of crowds.
+The use of elephants in logging was banned in 1989 in Thailand, but the creatures were often instead thrust into the tourism world and forced to take tourists trekking through the jungle or perform in front of crowds.

-Because the elephant is the national symbol of Thailand, they are the main attraction at many festivals and events.
-Thousands of locals flock to the Surin Elephant Round-up (certainly the most popular of them all) on the third weekend of November to watch hundreds of elephants play games and be part of ceremonies.
-Polo players come from all over the world to ride on these animals at the King’s Cup Elephant Polo Tournament, held in Bangkok.
+Because the elephant is the national symbol of Thailand, elephants are the main attraction at many festivals and events here.
+Thousands flock to the Surin Elephant Round-Up on the third weekend of November to watch hundreds of elephants play games and take part in ceremonies, while polo players come from around the world to ride elephants at the King’s Cup Elephant Polo Tournament in Bangkok.

-Elephants are found in pockets of jungle across Thailand.
-Thungyai Naresuan Wildlife Sanctuary, found in the provinces of Uthai Thani, Tak, and Kanchanaburi, has recently seen an increase of elephants in its western forest.
-The eastern forest of Dong Phayayen-Khao Yai has also seen an increase in its elephant population.
-Most elephants take refuge in national parks across Thailand as they slowly lose their natural habitat to things like poaching and logging.
+Elephants are found in pockets of jungle right across Thailand.
+Thungyai Naresuan Wildlife Sanctuary, found in the provinces of Uthai Thani, Tak and Kanchanaburi, has recently seen an increase of elephants in its western forest.
+The eastern forest of Dong Phayayen-Khao Yai has also seen a rise in numbers.
+Most elephants take refuge in national parks across Thailand as they lose their natural habitat through issues such as poaching and logging.

-Today, many tourists flock to the Kingdom in hopes of seeing and riding these animals; unknown to them, they are fueling a cruel practice.
-In order to be ridden, elephants, including those that logged the jungles, must first go through a process known as Phajaan (“the crush”), in which they are tortured until broken into submission.
+Many tourists flock to the Kingdom in hopes of seeing and riding these animals, but unknown to them, they are fuelling a cruel practice.
+In order to be ridden, elephants, including those that logged the jungles, must first go through a process known as phajaan (the crush), in which they are tortured into submission.